gruebite/zzz/README.md

 ## Quick example

 ```
-# Comments begin with hashtags.
+# Comments begin with a hash symbol.

 # : describes a parent child relationship
 name: Kobold